bswitzer8/AngularWebProtractor/README.md

 > webdriver-manager update

 and finally copy/type:
-webdriver-manager start
+> webdriver-manager start

 there, now the Selenium Server is running.
 We can test!

-Now, open up another Command Line and navigate to app/protractor and copy/type:
+Now, open up another Command Line and navigate to /protractor and copy/type:
 > protractor conf.js

-this will fun the tests!
+this will run the tests!